 As far as VAT is concerned, neither of these is regarded as an Intra-EU delivery or aquisitions.
-No amount is shown in VAT declaration or in the recapitulative declaration regarding intra-community deliveries and aquisitions of goods (form 390 - VIES).
-Therefore, for VAT purposes, processing is regarded as a service to be shown in other boxes than used for the completion of the intra-community deliveries and aquisitions of goods in the VAT return and in the recapitulative declaration (form 390 - VIES).
+No amount is shown in VAT declaration or in the recapitulative declaration regarding intra-EU deliveries/acquisitions (form 390 - VIES).
+Therefore, for VAT purposes, processing is regarded as a service to be shown in other boxes than used for the completion of the intra-EU deliveries/acquisitions in the VAT return and in the recapitulative declaration (form 390 - VIES).

-In statistical terms, for Intrastat, the intra=EU export or intra-EU import of goods for processing must be declared at the total (estimated) value of the goods.
+In statistical terms, for Intrastat, the intra-EU export or intra-EU import of goods for processing must be declared at the total (estimated) value of the goods.
 Thus, the intra-EU import or intra-EU export of goods for processing should be declared for Intrastat at market value (estimated) of the goods and intra-EU export or intra-EU import of the goods after processing must be declared for Intrastat at market value (estimated) of the final product obtained from processing (value of the goods initially introduced / delivered for processing plus processing costs and other material that goes into processed product).
 For further details concerning processing of goods, please see Chapter 5 Processing activity of goods of this Handbook.